Funding Overview – Urbanized Area Formula

 - The 2001 principles remain in place.

 - Two adjustments have been made to practice.
-Both adjustments were made for the benefit of Opt-out providers.
+Both adjustments were made for the benefit of providers for replacement service communities.

-- Opt-out providers’ federal formula earnings are defederalized with regional transit capital for capital eligible projects, or motor vehicle sales tax for projects not eligible for regional transit capital funds.
+- Federal formula earnings for providers in replacement service communities are defederalized with regional transit capital for capital eligible projects, or motor vehicle sales tax for projects not eligible for regional transit capital funds.

-- Opt-out providers have not been held to the two-year timeline for reallocation of funds.
+- Replacement service community providers have not been held to the two-year timeline for reallocation of funds.
 Providers have been allowed to keep those funds.

 - The Met Council sets priorities for the capital program.